techwulf/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The function after the return statement.
+It's variables aren't accessible to the main
+  function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The name is always the same.
+You could have a name variable outside of the callback
+  function.
+Then reassign it later.

 c.
 What is the lexical scope of `newRoll`?
+  Inside of the callback function within personalDice.

 ### Task 3 - Stretch Goals